dojo/webpack-contrib/README.md

 For each module in a webpack build, the plugin will access the compilation, looking for code to _optimize_.
 It does this by walking the AST structure offered by webpack, making changes to the compilation.

-The plugin takes a map of _static_ features,
+The plugin takes a map of _static_ features, where the key is the name of the feature and the value is either `true` if the feature is present in that context, otherwise `false`.

 For example in a webpack configuration, the map of features would look like this: